Stone Soup Programming

 Now, you might be wondering, “What does this have to do with programming?”
 Well, let’s think about it.
 The travelers in the story started with a simple stone (or in our case, a basic piece of code).
 They then invited others to contribute, and with each addition, the soup (or our program) became more robust and flavorful.

 This is the essence of Stone Soup Programming.
 It’s about starting with a simple idea and inviting others to contribute their unique skills and perspectives.
-It’s about building something together that is greater than the sum of its parts.
+It’s about building something together that is greater then the sum of its parts.

 For what it’s worth, you don’t have to be a developer to practice the Stone Soup methodology.
 You can apply the same principles to any project, whether it’s a website, a video game, or even a book.

-A Real-Life Example: The Chrome Extension
+A Real Life Example: The Chrome Extension

 Recently, I found myself in a bit of a pickle.
 I was dealing with some repetitive tasks that were eating up my time.
-So, I did what any self-respecting developer would do: I built a quick Chrome extension to automate the process.
+So, I did what any self respecting developer would do: I built a quick Chrome extension to automate the process.

 But then, I had a Stone Soup moment.
 I thought, “Why not share this with my team and see if they can add to it?”
 So, I demoed the extension, explained how it worked, and invited them to contribute.